AbdelrahmanHamshary/Amazium-Shop/README.md

 - **Extensibility:** You can easily add more products via the MongoDB Atlas GUI or by creating a POST route.

 ---
+# Week 6: Checkout

+## Previous Progress
+We reached a significant milestone in Week 5 by adding detailed product pages, rounding out the browsing experience.

+## Current Project State (Week 6)
+In this week, we focused on implementing:
+- **Multi-Step Checkout Flow**: A guided experience to collect shipping and billing information.
+- **Order Review**: A comprehensive final check for users before committing to a purchase.
+- **Form Persistence**: Ensuring address and shipping data are handled accurately through the multi-stage checkout.
+- **Input Validation**: Robust client-side checks to prevent incorrect order information.

+The project now supports a complete end-to-end shopping experience, from browsing to checkout.

+## Future Expectations (Week 7)
+Next week, we plan to implement: **Order Management**

+## Student Information
+- **Name**: abdelrahman hamdy
+- **ID**: 202002570

 ##  Author
 **Abdelrahman Hamshary**